abelshinabery/Out-of-the-Woods/README.md

 ### Status + Next Steps
 To see individual contributions and artifacts: [Click here](https://github.com/cs3398-s19-klingon-warriors/Out-of-the-Woods/tree/shared/Docs)
+**Project Status:** Mobile app is implemented with React Native and running.
+Minimal features at the moment, but the structure is there and some functionality.
+We have the frames and design ready in the app to add or refine features.

 **Serena:** <br>
 Status: Feeling good about React Native capabilities and development workflow - working on homepage. <br>